UK Prime Minister Announces New Immigration Rules Requiring English Proficiency

 • Sir Keir Starmer has unveiled a bold plan to significantly tighten migration rules, aiming to reduce net migration by the end of this parliamentary term in 2029

-• The reforms introduce stricter language requirements, extend the residency period for settled status, and remove the social care visa, signaling a major shift in UK immigration policy
+• The reforms introduce stricter language requirements, extend the residency period for settled status, and remove the social care visa, signalling a major shift in UK immigration policy

-• With new restrictions on skilled worker and study visas, Starmer’s strategy focuses on prioritizing high-skilled individuals while ensuring stronger compliance across all immigration routes
+• With new restrictions on skilled workers and study visas, Starmer’s strategy focuses on prioritising high-skilled individuals while ensuring stronger compliance across all immigration routes

 Sir Keir Starmer introduced a comprehensive migration reform plan aimed at reducing net migration by tightening entry requirements.